OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 - The user edits or deletes a cell that references the function.
 - One of the arguments (inputs) for the function changes.
 In this case, a new function call is triggered in addition to the cancellation.
 - The user triggers recalculation manually.
-As with the above case, a new function call is triggered in addition to the cancellation.
+In this case, a new function call is triggered in addition to the cancellation.

 You *must* implement a cancellation handler for every streaming function.